Icelandic and Swedish are both languages that descend from Old Norse, a language spoken in Scandinavia during the time of the Vikings.

 Based on their experience in teaching languages to US diplomats, the FSI ranks languages in 4 categories according to their learning difficulty.

-Swedish is in the easiest category, alongside other accessible languages such as Spanish and Italian.
+Swedish is classified in category I —the easiest category— alongside other accessible languages such as Spanish and Italian.

 On the other hand, because Icelandic is so similar to Old Norse, knowing Icelandic can enable one to read Old Norse literature, such as the famous Sagas.

-Another factor to take into consideration when choosing between learning Swedish or Icelandic, is that there are approximately 30 times more native Swedish speakers as there are native Icelandic speakers (10 million vs 300 thousand).
+Another factor to take into consideration when choosing between learning Swedish or Icelandic is that there are approximately 30 times more native Swedish speakers than there are native Icelandic speakers (10 million vs 300 thousand).

-Icelandic being significantly more difficult than Swedish, in particular with regards to grammar, language learners who do not enjoy grammar may prefer learning Swedish rather than Icelandic.
+Because Icelandic is significantly more difficult than Swedish, in particular with regards to grammar, language learners who do not enjoy grammar may prefer learning Swedish rather than Icelandic.